Weidsn/A_Thesis_on_the_Philosophy_of_Social_Phenomena/README.md

 This is where my MR-N framework comes in.
 Here, ```MR-N``` stands for ```Motivating Reasons``` and ```Norms```.

 ## Chapter 1
-I take a stance on an existing philosophical controversy of collectivism v.s. singularism.
+For the purpose of this thesis, I take a stance on an existing philosophical controversy of collectivism v.s. singularism.
 This Chapter can be skipped if you are not interested in (or are unfamilar with) this debate.

 ## Chapter 2
 I introduce key philosophical challenges that the MR-N framework is designed to overcome.